-Nevertheless, the conceptual simplicity of telomeres restoration by activating telomerase remains compelling.
-And it might not be especially difficult, if unpredictable; traditional Chinese medicines, a regularly dredged source of anti-aging medicaments, has identified and at least one telomerase activator in the herb Austragalus.
+Nevertheless, the conceptual simplicity of telomere restoration by activation of telomerase remains compelling.
+And it might not be especially difficult, if unpredictable; traditional Chinese medicines, a regularly dredged source of anti-aging medicaments, has identified at least one telomerase activator in the herb Austragalus.
 There is some clinical evidence to support the claim of telomere lengthening, and it appears to have a favorable toxicity profile.
 The active compound is a small molecule called cycloastragenol, patented under the name TA-65.